How to Grow and Care for Veronica

 Plant Overview

-Veronica, often known as speedwell, is a delightful perennial that adds a splash of color to any garden.
-Originating from diverse regions across the globe, including Europe, Asia, and North America, Veronica is cherished for its vibrant spikes of flowers and lush foliage.
-Depending on the species, Veronica can range from low-growing ground covers to upright perennials, making it a versatile choice for various garden settings.
+Veronica, commonly known as speedwell, is a perennial plant that brings vibrant color to gardens.
+Native to various regions including Europe, Asia, and North America, it features striking flower spikes and lush foliage.
+Depending on the species, Veronica can vary in form, from low-growing ground covers to upright perennials, making it suitable for diverse garden settings.

 Optimal Growing Conditions